ajaymehul/stelligent-u/03-iam/README.md

 _Is it possible to limit uploads of objects with a specific prefix (e.g. starting with "lebowski/") to an S3 bucket using IAM conditions?
 If not, how else could this be accomplished?_

+> Using IAM conditions to explicitly deny with `StringNotLike ` for a prefix might be solution.
+It did not work for me, and I haven't figured out why.
+What worked for me is not using conditions, but instead split Get/List actions to a different statement, and have a statement with `Put*` actions with resource constraint set to `<bucket-name>/<prefix>/*`.

 #### Task: Limiting Uploads